4D scanning transmission electron microscopy: Differential phase contrast

-The differential phase contrast imaging technique (DPC) can be used in STEM to map the local electromagnetic field in samples by measuring the deflection of the electron beam caused by the field at each scan point.
-Traditionally the movement of the beam was tracked using segmented annular field detectors which surrounded the beam.
-DPC with segmented detectors has up to atomic resolution.
+The differential phase contrast imaging technique (DPC) can be used in STEM to characterise magnetic and electric fields inside a thin specimen.
+The electric or magnetic field in samples is estimated by measuring the deflection of the electron beam caused by the field at each scan point.
+This differs from the more traditional annular dark field (ADF) measurements by the placement of the detector in the bright field area such that the center of mass of the (mostly) unscattered electron beam may be measured.
+Additionally, segmented or pixelated detectors are used in order to gain the necessary radial resolution.
+ADF detectors are typically monolithic (single-segment) and are placed in the dark field region, such that they collect the electrons that have been scattered by the sample.
+Using DPC to image the local electric fields surrounding single atoms or atomic columns is possible.
 The use of a pixelated detector in 4D STEM and a computer to track the movement of the "center of mass" of the CBED patterns was found to provide comparable results to those found using segmented detectors.
 4D STEM allows for phase change measurements along all directions to be measured without the need to rotate the segmented detector to align with specimen orientation.
 The ability to measure local polarization in parallel with the local electric field has also been demonstrated with 4D STEM.

 DPC imaging with 4D STEM is up to 2 orders of magnitude slower than DPC with segmented detectors and requires advanced analysis of large four-dimensional datasets.